 Simply go to settings by clicking on (. . .) and then navigating through the menu.
 In settings, navigate like this: Advanced settings (view advanced settings) >>Search in the address bar with, click Add new to add new search providers.
 As you click on Add new, the chances are high that you won’t have anything to add here because your search provider’s OpenSearch description has not been yet picked and saved in Microsoft Edge.

 So all you have to do is, just open Google.com or any other your favorite search provider in the browser.
 As it opens, the browser automatically detects the OpenSearch description of search provider service and saves it for later uses.
 Once you have opened Google.com, again follow the same steps as listed above and you’ll see Google.com available to choose in your browser’s add a search provider list.

 Now choose it and click Add as default.
 This changes your default search provider to Google.
-Now, whenever you’ll search any query in Microsoft Edge – it’ll fetch information from Google.
+Now, whenever you search any query in Microsoft Edge – it’ll fetch information from Google.

 6. Activate Reading View in Microsoft Edge – Distraction Free and Less Cluttered Clean Reading

-To activate reading view you have to simply click on Reading view icon available in right side of address bar.
+To activate reading view you have to simply click on Reading view icon available on right side of address bar.
 You may also use shortcut : Ctrl+Shift+R for activating reading view in Microsoft Edge.
-After activating reading view, the webpage will open as a book.
+After activating reading view, the webpage will open like a book.

 7. Easy Way to Share Webpages in Microsoft Edge